Nelson’s late goal gives Islanders 1-0 win over Capitals

 UNIONDALE, N.Y.
 (AP) — Brock Nelson scored with just under seven minutes left and Semyon Varlamov made 29 saves as the New York Islanders edged Washington 1-0 on Tuesday night to pull even with the Capitals for first place in the East Division.

-Varlamov and Vitak Vanecek matched each other save for save for more than 50 minutes before Nelson scored his team-leading 14th goal assisted by defenseman Ryan Pulock at 13:05 of the third period.
+Varlamov and Vitek Vanecek matched each other save for save for more than 50 minutes before Nelson scored his team-leading 14th goal assisted by defenseman Ryan Pulock at 13:05 of the third period.

 Varlamov earned his fourth shutout this season and the 31st of his career.
 It was the first time he blanked his former Capitals team in a regular-season game.
+The 32-year-old goalie improved to 16-7-3 this season, his second with the Islanders.

+“When it’s 1-0 the thought is coming — maybe you are going to get that shutout,” Varlamov said.
+“I try not to think about it, stay focused and make another save.”

 New York improved to 16-1-2 at Nassau Coliseum, remaining the only team in the NHL with just one regulation loss at home.

 The Islanders are 11-4-4 in games decided by a single goal, including a 6-4 record in regulation.
+Winning close games has become a byproduct of the defense-first structure Barry Trotz has implemented since becoming coach just after he helped the Capitals win the Stanley Cup in 2018.

+“I liked the way we managed the puck.
+I like the way we defended,” Trotz said.
+“Their goaltender played extremely well.
+We had chances to pull away and we didn’t.
+It was a hell of a hockey game.”

 The game was much less chaotic than a meeting between the teams five days ago, when they combined for six goals in the first period and the Islanders won 8-4.